-Buy XPETI Thermator
+Buy Women’s XPETI Thermator

-Baffin Vegan Hiking Boots
+Baffin Hiking Boots

 A mighty tough pair of waterproof hiking boots which still retain good breathability.
-These guys really are kitted out for the cold, and you’ll be fine in temperatures from 10ºC to -20ºC.
+These guys are kitted out for the cold – you’ll be fine in temperatures from 10ºC to -20ºC.

 Buy Baffin Charge

-Features: High-ankle boot, waterproof, insulated, suitable for extreme cold
+- Features: Waterproof, suitable for cold temperatures